-Indian Lake is a 134 ha lake located in Franklin County in the Town of Bellmont.
-The lake is located within a 651 ha watershed dominated by forests.
-Indian Lake has been monitored by ALAP volunteers and the Adirondack Watershed Institute since 2005.
+Indian Lake is a 1,942 ha lake located in Hamilton County in the Town of Indian Lake.
+The lake is located within a 33,838 ha watershed dominated by forests.
+Indian Lake has been monitored by ALAP volunteers and the Adirondack Watershed Institute since 2004.
 Three samples were analyzed in 2013 for transparency, chlorophyll-a, total phosphorus, nitrate, pH, color, alkalinity, conductivity, chloride, calcium and sodium.
 This report presents the 2013 data and describes long-term trends in water quality for analytes with sufficient data.

-- Secchi disk transparency, total phosphorus, and chlorophyll-a values exhibit considerable variability over the length of participation but show no statistically significant positive or negative trend Carlson's Trophic Status Index based on Secchi transparency (48.9), chlorophyll-a (41.9), and total phosphorus (42.2) all point to mesotrophic classification for Indian Lake.
-Historically the lake fluctuates within the mesotrophic classification. - 2.
-Nitrate levels were below analytical detection in most of the samples.
+- 1. Total phosphorus, and chlorophyll-a values have exhibited considerable variability over the length of the study and show no significant positive or negative trend.
+Average Chlorophyll-a concentration in the 2013 samples where the lowest they have been in the 10 years of monitoring. - 2.
+Transparency has exhibited a significant negative trend at a rate of 0.2 meters/year (p = 0.05). - 3.
+Carlson's Trophic Status Index based on Secchi transparency (41.4) and total phosphorus (35.7) suggests an early mesotrophic classification for Indian Lake.
+Historically the lake has demonstrated early mesotrophic characteristics, with all three indices in close agreement.
+The low chlorophyll-a values in 2013 resulted in a chlorophyll-a TSI (24.2) that strongly diverged from the other two and the historical trend, suggesting an oligotrophic classification.
+The reason for this divergence is unclear.
+Chlorophyll-a rapidly degrades when exposed to heat or light so improper preservation or storage could be an explanation. - 4.
+Nitrate levels are low in Indian Lake by late summer.
 Low nitrate levels may favor blooms of cyanobacteria during the summer months.
-However, information from lake users and data on transparency and algal abundance does not suggest cyanobacteria blooms have been an issue. - 3.
-The acidity of Indian lake is more or less neutral with a historical average is 7.1 pH units.
-Although no trend was detected in the pH of the lake, the buffering ability of the lake is marginal and is exhibiting a significant negative trend at a rate of 1.2 mg/L/year.
-The lake remains sensitive to acid deposition (alkalinity <10 mg/L). - 4.
+However, information from lake users and data on transparency and algal abundance does not suggest cyanobacteria blooms have been an issue. - 5.
+Historically, Indian Lake is a slightly acidic water body with a historical average of 6.7 pH units.
+This year all of the samples from Indian lake were neutral or alkaline.
+The pH of the lake has exhibited a significant positive trend in acidity at a rate of 0.13 pH units/year (p=0.005).
+The buffering ability of the lake is moderate (14.47 mg/L) suggesting that the lake is not threatened by acid deposition (alkalinities > 10 mg/L). - 6.
+The color of Indian Lake is trending up at a rate of 4.9 units per year (p = 0.04).
+This trend appears largely driven by the samples from the past few years.
+We observed an increasing trend in color in many of the ALAP lakes (23%). - 7.
 Adirondack lakes in watersheds without paved roads typically have sodium and chloride concentrations less than 0.55 and 0.24 mg/L, respectively (Kelting et al 2012).
-The 2013 concentrations in Indian Lake averaged 1.01 mg/L for sodium and 0.63 mg/L for chloride.
-The concentrations of these chemicals are well below the EPA drinking water standard established for sodium (20 mg/L) and the guideline recommended for chloride (250 mg/L). - 5.
-Calcium concentrations in Indian Lake (3.14 mg/L) are below the threshold required for the establishment of a viable zebra mussel population (8-20 mg/L).
+The 2013 concentrations in Indian Lake averaged 3.88 mg/L for sodium and 4.51 mg/L for chloride, suggesting that the chemistry of Indian Lake is innfluenced by the 28.7 km of salted roads in the watershed.
+The concentrations of these chemicals are well below the EPA drinking water standard established for sodium (20 mg/L) and the guideline recommended for chloride (250 mg/L).

+8. Calcium concentrations in Indian Lake are below the threshold required for the establishment of a viable zebra mussel population (8-20 mg/L).